 WordPress recently celebrated its 17th birthday, proving that content management systems are here to stay.
 It already has thousands of templates and extensions that can be used by those with limited technical knowledge.
 If you don't like WordPress, there are other frameworks such as Drupal, Joomla, and Shopify that you can try out.
 Even though some may view WordPress as the downfall of the internet, it doesn't change the fact that the web has changed drastically over time.

-But what if he doesn't?
+If you feel threatened by platforms like WordPress and ready-to-use themes, then you're likely doing web design wrong.
+When WordPress first became popular, many people assumed it would replace web developers, but in reality it has helped them by creating new markets for them to specialize in.
+The problem was that WordPress was complex enough that even though someone with very little web knowledge could install a website, it was still powerful enough to handle more complicated tasks.
+But what if it isn't?
 What if instead of killing web design, these ready-to-use websites are helping to make web design more profitable?
 What if they are not cars that replace horses, but rather they are the Ubers for our usual taxis?
 Now that I've given my reasons why I feel like web design isn't being killed by premium themes, why don't you tell me your own reasons as to why you agree or disagree below?
-When you consider all the things WordPress does and what it is entitled to, you quickly discover that WordPress is only growing web design and development rather than killing it.
+When you consider all the things WordPress does and what it is capable of, you quickly realize that WordPress is only helping to grow web design and development rather than killing it.

 But once you start developing websites, you quickly learn that WordPress works with web designers and not against them.
 Again, if you don't have knowledge of web design, you won't be able to transfer your idea to digital paper.
 When you start out in web development, you might be intimidated because WordPress is one of the most common websites.